futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 cd 465-project-git4hiroaki-benshadburne-yujinhirose
 ```

-3) Edit the config.sh file to add in your username, location of public key and location of private key.
+3) Edit "config.sh" to specify the location of public and private key if necessary.

+As for "KeyName" you can check the key name registered in India with commands "nova keypair-list"

 ```
 nano config.sh